 Thousands of women visit Fibroid Institute Texas year-round to find relief from their fibroid pain.
 We are happy to cater to those needs and offer a nonsurgical solution: uterine fibroid embolization.
 UFE is the gold standard in non-surgical fibroid treatment, and at Fibroid Institute’s multiple locations in Houston and Dallas, we help thousands of women avoid fibroid surgery and find relief from their fibroid symptoms.
 Meet some of these women here:

-Our fibroid doctors are board-certified interventional radiologists and experts who are passionate about helping women become #FibroidFree.
-Dr. Suzanne Slonim and Dr. John Fischer are highly experienced UFE specialists, 100% focused on fibroid issues.
+Our team includes experts who are passionate about helping women become #FibroidFree.
+As board-certified interventional radiologists, our doctors are highly experienced UFE specialists at a practice that is 100% focused on fibroid issues.

 Most major medical insurance providers cover the cost of UFE.
 Get started now with Fibroid Institute Dallas at 214-838-6440 or with Fibroid Institute Houston at 713-903-3733 or complete the form below.